 Inhalation anesthetics such as halothane produce bronchodilation and appear to prevent the development of bronchospasm.
-The major effect on airway caliber are the result of blocking airway reflexes and direct relaxing effects on airway smooth muscle (22).
+The major effect on airway caliber is the result of blocking airway reflexes and direct relaxing effects on airway smooth muscle (22).

-Halothane has long been considered the agent of choice, but its myocardial depressant action and arrhythmic effects in the presence of circulating catecholamines are limitations.
-Both enflurane and isoflurane equally prevented vagally mediated bronchoconstriction at equal multiples of MAC (23).
+Halothane has long been considered the agent of choice but its myocardial depressant action and arrhythmic effects in the presence of circulating catecholamines are limitations.
+Both enflurane and isoflurane equally prevented vagally medicated bronchoconstriction at equal multiples of MAC (23).
 Because such anesthetic levels (>1.5 MAC) may be difficult to achieve in some patients because of cardiovascular depression, other adjunct therapy for bronchospasm must be considered.
-Laboratory evidence (23) suggests that at lower doses (<1.0 MAC) halothane may be the most effective in reversing airway constriction.
-However, more recent clinical observations in humans indicate that sevoflurane at 1.1 MAC may be the most effective (24), especially in the presence of airway instrumentation.
+Laboratory evidence (23) suggests that at lower doses of anesthetic (<1.0 MAC), halothane may be the most effective agent in reversing airway constriction.
+On the other hand, more recent clinical observations in humans indicate that sevoflurane at 1.1 MAC may be the most effective agent (24), especially in the presence of airway instrumentation.
 Desflurane, on the other hand, has little utility and may elicit bronchoconstriction in smokers (25).